John Dolmayan "not even sure" if he wants to make a new System Of A Down album

 In December of last year, Tankian revealed that he wanted to share unreleased System Of A Down material with fans.
 The singer said that he was “all for it” but would have to “convince everyone else” in the band.

 Despite their ongoing struggles, System Of A Down were set to return to the UK in June for a headline performance at Download Festival.
-However, their planned summer performances have been cancelled due to the ongoing coronavirus crisis.
+However, their planned summer shows have now been cancelled due to the ongoing coronavirus crisis.